Saarinen House Tours depart from the Cranbrook Art Museum Peristyle.

 Tickets do not include admission to the Art Museum.

 An Art Deco masterpiece, Saarinen House is the jewel of Cranbrook’s architectural treasures.
-From 1930 through 1950, Saarinen House served as the home and studio of the Finnish-American designers Eliel Saarinen—Cranbrook’s first resident architect and Cranbrook Academy of Art’s first president—and Loja Saarinen—the Academy’s first head of the Weaving Department.
+From 1930 through 1950, Saarinen House served as the home and studio of the Finnish-American designers Eliel Saarinen—Cranbrook’s first resident architect and Cranbrook Academy of Art’s first president—and Loja Saarinen—the Academy’s first head of the Weaving Department and director of Studio Loja Saarinen.

 Advance ticket sales for each weekend close Friday at 10:00am Eastern Time.
 Tours regularly sell out.
 Tickets must be purchased online and cannot be purchased at the house.